 4. High Amounts of Sugar and High Fructose Corn Syrup

 Processed foods are often highly sweetened, and manufacturers hit consumers’ sweet spots with white sugar or high fructose corn syrup (HFCS).
 These two affect the body in the same way: badly.

-According to the USDA, the average American eats 156 pounds of sugar each year; less than 30 comes from the sugar bowl, maybe added to coffee, tea or cereal.
-Most comes from processed food and drinks.
+According to the USDA, the average American eats 156 pounds of sugar each year; less than 30 comes from the sugar bowl, may be added to coffee, tea, or cereal.
+Most come from processed food and drinks.
 (16)